ourresearch/openalex-docs/the-data/works/locations.md

 ### license

-_String:_ The location's publishing license.
+The location's publishing license.

 This can be a [Create Commons](https://creativecommons.org/about/cclicenses/) license such as cc0 or cc-by, a publisher-specific license, or null which means we are not able to determine a license for this location.

 ```json
 license: "cc-by"